-Students must register for IS100 Professional Development Seminar every semester in order to access the seminar online content.
-Although the Seminar is not credit based, it is a required component of the program.
-Participation, attendance and completion of the Seminar tasks is required in order to receive a passing grade.
+Students must register for IS600 Professional Development Seminar every semester to access the seminar online content.
+While not credit based, the Seminar is a required component of the program.
+Participation, attendance, and completion of the Seminar tasks are required in order to receive a passing grade.

 Field Education Information